cloudnloud/onboarding/README.md

 - create canva.com login using your mail id
 - Create Hashnode.com login, once you created your hashnode id , whatsapp your hashnode id details to cloudnloud tech community [ https://wa.me/message/2EM3VEAMEMVHP1 ] .
 Cloudnloud Team  will give the access to cloudnloud tech community blog forum

+- create your github login and send your github id to https://wa.me/message/2EM3VEAMEMVHP1 cloudnloud tech community team.Cloudnloud Team  will give the access to internal git repository.

 - Note : After understand your career path, then learn below and project yourself.
 Cloudnloud Tech Commnity will keep support you